ProxNF: Neural Field Proximal Training for High-Resolution 4D Dynamic Image Reconstruction: Numerical Studies

 \paragraph*{Study 2: Dynamic reconstruction}

 The second numerical study explored dynamic image reconstruction in two (CRT imaging operator) and three (SRT imaging operator) spatial dimensions.
 In both cases, two spatiotemporal image reconstruction approaches were utilized.
 The first reconstruction technique utilized the proposed NF architecture and the proposed ProxNF method in Algorithm \ref{alg:Prox_Grad}.
-The second reconstruction technique, which serve as a reference, was spatiotemporal image reconstruction with nuclear norm regularization (STIR-NN) \cite{WangXiaetal14}.
+The second reconstruction technique, which serves as a reference, was spatiotemporal image reconstruction with nuclear norm regularization (STIR-NN) \cite{WangXiaetal14}.
 In particular, for the case involving three space dimensions, the memory-efficient maximal-rank-constrained method in \cite{cam2024spatiotemporal} was implemented.
+For the two spatial dimensions case, the NF approach in \cite{LozenskiNeuralFields}, which directly minimizes the objective in Eq. \eqref{eqn:INR_obj} using gradient descent, was also considered.

-Measurement data were corrupted with \emph{i.i.d.} additive Gaussian noise with zero mean and standard deviation $\sigma$ controlled by a specified relative noise level (RNL), defined as $\operatorname{RNL} = \sigma/\|\data\|_\infty$.
+Measurement data, virtually acquired as described in Sect. \ref{subsec:imaging_system}, were corrupted with \emph{i.i.d.} additive Gaussian noise with zero mean and standard deviation $\sigma$ controlled by a specified relative noise level (RNL), defined as $\operatorname{RNL} = \sigma/\|\data\|_\infty$.
 In the two spatial dimensions case, the RNL was set to 0.04 and, in the three spatial dimensions case, the RNL was set to 0.01.
-Regularization weights for all reconstructions were chosen using Morozov's discrepancy principle \cite{Morozov66} in which the regularization weight was swept so that the standard deviation of the data-fidelity offset was approximately equal to the noise standard deviation.
-In the two spatial dimensions case CRT data were collected using 2 rotating sets of sensors (5 sensors per set) placed antipodally apart.
-In the three spatial dimensions case, SRT data were generated from 4 rotating sets of sensors placed 90 degree apart from each other.
+Regularization weights for all reconstructions were chosen using Morozov's discrepancy principle \cite{Morozov66}, which selects the regularization weight such that the optimal data-fidelity value is approximately equal to the noise standard deviation.

-\paragraph*{Evaluation metrics} In these studies, image quality was quantified using relative root mean square error (RRMSE) and structural similarity index measure (SSIM) \cite{WangBoviketall04}, evaluated both on the entire image and on a region of interest containing the lesion.
-Image quality was also assessed by analyzing the estimated time activity curve, which is the average signal over a volume of interest (the lesion).
+\paragraph*{Evaluation metrics} In these studies, image quality was quantified using relative root mean square error (RRMSE) and structural similarity index measure (SSIM) \cite{WangBoviketall04}, evaluated both on the entire image and on a region of interest (ROI) containing the lesion.
+Image quality was also assessed by analyzing the estimated lesion activity curve (LAC), which is the time-varying spatially-averaged signal over a volume of interest (the lesion).